social-science-data-editors/template_README/template-README.md

 - [ ] 1-3 days
 - [ ] 3-14 days
 - [ ] > 14 days

+Approximate storage space needed:

+- [ ] < 25 MBytes
+- [ ] 25 MB - 250 MB
+- [ ] 250 MB - 2 GB
+- [ ] 2 GB - 25 GB
+- [ ] 25 GB - 250 GB
+- [ ] > 250 GB

 - [ ] Not feasible to run on a desktop machine, as described below.

 #### Details

-The code was last run on a **4-core Intel-based laptop with MacOS version 10.14.4**.
+The code was last run on a **4-core Intel-based laptop with MacOS version 10.14.4 with 200GB of free space**.

 Portions of the code were last run on a **32-core Intel server with 1024 GB of RAM, 12 TB of fast local storage**.
-Computation took 734 hours.
+Computation took **734 hours**.

-Portions of the code were last run on a **12-node AWS R3 cluster, consuming 20,000 core-hours**.
+Portions of the code were last run on a **12-node AWS R3 cluster, consuming 20,000 core-hours, with 2TB of attached storage**.

 > INSTRUCTIONS: Identifiying hardware and OS can be obtained through a variety of ways:
 > Some of these details can be found as follows:
 >
 > - (Windows) by right-clicking on "This PC" in File Explorer and choosing "Properties"
 > - (Mac) Apple-menu > "About this Mac"
-> - (Linux) see code in [tools/linux-system-info.sh](https://github.com/AEADataEditor/replication-template/blob/master/tools/linux-system-info.sh)`
+> - (Linux) see code in [linux-system-info.sh](https://github.com/AEADataEditor/replication-template/blob/master/tools/linux-system-info.sh)`

 ## Description of programs/code